The LEAD model

 - encourage effective communication and coordination among the team.

 - All industry: providing a range of tools and resources to enable businesses of any size and industry to improve their safety leadership.
 The resources for all industry can be accessed via the tabs below.

 - Electrical industry: The Electrical Safety Office (ESO) is working proactively with the electrical industry and has developed a toolkit specific to their needs.
+The toolkit includes a workbook, electronic survey, survey user guide, workshop presentation, facilitation guide and speaker notes.
 Request the Electrical LEAD safety leadership toolkit.

 The LEAD safety leadership toolkit provides support when implementing the LEAD model in your place of work.